 Employ super conservative margins on your acquisition cost for the next 12 months.

-Invest in marketing and developing products and services.
+Invest in marketing and in developing products and services.

 Despite the governors' plans to ease social distancing and open up their cities until health officials release vaccines into the world––this is how our world will look for now.

 All in all, this is our new reality,characterized by health and safety measures, new consumer behaviors, and permanent shifts in all industries.

 And that’s okay.